DaveMBush/davembush.github.io/source/_posts/how-to-avoid-binding-to-computed-values-in-angular.md

 <!-- more -->

-There three ways you might bind to a computed value.
+There two ways you might bind to a computed value.

 The most obvious way is by calling a method in the template's corresponding class.
 But, properties count to.
 To be clear, a property is some code that uses a `get` prefix.